castedo/cnest/docs/cnest-tools.md

 create-nest
 -----------

-The script `create-nest` is for creating "nests", that is containers created from a local-only personalized "nest" container image.
+The script `create-nest` is for creating a container.

-A profile is specified when creating a nest.
-A profile file defines:

-* from which container image repository to customize a local "nest" image and container

-* what `podman create` options to add, such as home directories to share
+A permissions profile must be given to specify what `podman create` options to add, such as home directories to share.

+Optionally, if the image has the following scripts, they will be run **in the new container** upon creation:

+* /opt/nestkit/boostuser (run as root, username passed as parameter)
+* /opt/nestkit/userinit (run as the user)

 ### Requirements for images pulled from repositories

-* `sleep +Inf` is valid commmand to run
+* `sleep inf` is valid commmand to run
-* either `useradd` is installed or `/usr/sbin/cnest-user-setup` exists

 create-nest-by-tag